VIRGINIA DMME Gas & Oil industry awards

 The Department of Mines, Minerals and Energy's (DMME), Division of Gas and Oil (DGO) in partnership with the Virginia Oil and Gas Association (VOGA) recognize outstanding achievements by members of the gas and oil industry in Virginia.
 The gas and oil industry operates safely, and in an environmentally conscientious manner and performs activities in a very professional manner.
 The awards are to recognize entities within the industry for their efforts throughout the Commonwealth of Virginia.
 The awards will be presented during the October VOGA meeting in Abingdon, VA.

 How to Enter: **UPDATE** The deadline to submit entries has been extended!
-Entries must now be submitted to the Division of Gas and Oil (DGO) in May of each year.
+Entries must now be submitted to the Division of Gas and Oil (DGO) by May 15, 2020.
 Click here to access the nomination form.
 Completed forms should be emailed to email@example.com.

 Operator of the Year